Lacrosse at the 1928 Summer Olympics

 Lacrosse was a demonstration sport at the 1928 Summer Olympics in Amsterdam.
 Teams from Canada, Great Britain, and the United States played round-robin matches on August 5, 6 and 7.
 Each team ended the tournament with a record of 1 win and 1 loss.

-The Johns Hopkins Blue Jays men's lacrosse team represented the United States.
-Canada and Great Britain sent their all-star teams.
+The Johns Hopkins Blue Jays represented the United States and the New Westminster Salmonbellies represented Canada.
+Great Britain sent their all-star team.